Diverge & Bloom

 Click below to reach out with any questions.
 You can also book an appointment, or request a free 15 minute phone consult to ensure the right therapeutic fit.

 OCD requires specialized care, and non-specialized approaches to OCD treatment have even been shown to worsen symptoms.
-In treating OCD, Katie integrates three evidence-based therapies - tailoring the approach to best suit each individual client.
+In treating OCD, I integrate three evidence-based therapies - tailoring the approach to best suit each individual client.

-Exposure and Response Prevention (ERP), Inference-based CBT (I-CBT), and Acceptance and Commitment Therapy (ACT) are treatment options you can read more about on the "Treatments" page.
+Exposure and Response Prevention (ERP), Inference-based CBT (I-CBT), and Acceptance and Commitment Therapy (ACT) are treatment options you can read more about on the "Services" page.

 Specialized Treatment for OCD